pharmavillage/documentation/content/commands/zrangebyscore/index.md

 The optional `WITHSCORES` argument makes the command return both the element and its score, instead of the element alone.
-This option is available since Redis 2.0.
+This option is available since Pharmavillage 2.0.

 ## Exclusive intervals and infinity